The Toronto Board of Trade building was once located at 2-8 Front St E/31-35 Yonge St (on the northeast corner) in downtown Toronto.

 A local newspaper said its “elevators were marvels of mechanical skill and genius, constructed of beautifully wrought ironwork.”
 The building was filled with various offices including railway, insurance, telegraph and printing companies.
 There was also a restaurant on the main floor.

 On the top floor were the rotunda and council chamber.
-The dignified room had spectacular views of the harbour, islands and lake.
-The ceiling and dome had artistic plasterwork, the walls eight-foot wainscotting and the tables and chairs were of the finest quality.
+The dignified room had spectacular views of the harbour, Toronto Island and the lake.
+The ceiling and dome had artistic plasterwork, the walls had eight-foot wainscotting and the tables and chairs were of the finest quality.

 The Board of Trade moved out of the building in 1914.
 In the early 1920s, the newly created Toronto Transit Commission moved in.
 In 1955, the building was sold for $1 million.
 It was TTC headquarters until 1957/58.